Has the city of Dallas showed favoritism towards the Yellow Cab Co. versus the other cab & rideshare companies?

 Within the rules for the city of Dallas, it is stated that a cab company CANNOT act as its own insurance company — or in other words, a cab company cannot be self-insured.
-This helps to ensure that a taxi company cannot simply deny passengers’ insurance claims in order to save money.
+This helps to ensure that a taxi company cannot simply deny passengers’ car accident claims themselves in order to save money.

 Yellow Cab Has Been Self-Insuring